danielcaldas/oldblog/_posts/2019-10-02-test-fixtures-from-scratch.markdown

 ## About the unit tests we write

-**On a very high level manipulating the execution flow through inputs and performing assertions on outputs is what happens with all the tests that we write** daily (weekly at least I hope), at different granularity levels.
+**On a very high level manipulating the execution flow through inputs and performing assertions on outputs is what happens with all the tests that we write** daily (weekly at least I hope), at different levels of granularity.
 Whether we want to test a small function or a large JavaScript module with multiple entry points, our ultimate goal is to perform a set of assertions that bring us the peace of mind and stability to move forward and build more stuff on top.

 It happens that **in specific scenarios**, unit tests as we write them **might become pure overhead**.
 How come?
 Because we repeat the same structures, and we write the same boilerplate code again and again, without really thinking about how these particular tests could become more pleasant to maintain and scale.
 Why should I care about looking for alternatives?
 Because it can save you time, it can document your codebase through well organized and self-explanatory test fixtures.